The Policy Project has built links to its counterparts in other jurisdictions, particularly Australia, Canada, and the United Kingdom.

 They have an online Policy Hub to support people to deliver great policy advice.
 It includes a growing number of tools, processes, best practice methodologies, and learning opportunities sourced from across the Australian Public Service and beyond.
 Keep an eye out for resources from New Zealand’s own Policy Project when exploring the Australian Policy Hub.

-They have also co-designed with practitioners a model of great policy advice.
+They have also co-designed with practitioners a model of great policy advice: Introduction to delivering great policy.
 It defines the four core elements that make up great policy advice and the underpinning foundations for readiness that need to be in place.

 Canadian policy community